-Eric Schmidt, Ph.D., 51, has served as our Chief Financial Officer since June 2018.
+Eric Schmidt, Ph.D., 52, has served as our Chief Financial Officer since June 2018.
 Prior to joining us, Dr. Schmidt was a Managing Director and Senior Research Analyst at Cowen and Company, LLC.
 He joined Cowen as a Research Analyst in 1998 where he covered biotechnology stocks until June 2018.
 He was previously a Vice President and Research Analyst for UBS Securities.
-He has also served on the board of directors for Relmada Therapeutics, Inc. since December 2019.
+He has also served on the board of directors for Relmada Therapeutics, Inc. since December 2019 and for Revolution Medicines, Inc. since June 2020.
 Dr. Schmidt obtained a Bachelor of Arts in Chemistry from the University of Pennsylvania and a Ph.D. in Biology from the Massachusetts Institute of Technology, where he serves on the Visiting Committee for the Department of Biology.

-Rafael G. Amado, M.D., 56, has served as our Executive Vice President of Research and Development and Chief Medical Officer since September 2019.
+Rafael G. Amado, M.D., 57, has served as our Executive Vice President of Research and Development and Chief Medical Officer since September 2019.
 Prior to joining us, Dr. Amado served as President, Research & Development, at Adaptimmune Therapeutics plc from August 2018 to August 2019 and as Chief Medical Officer at Adaptimmune from March 2015 to August 2018.
 He has over 15 years of experience within the biotech and pharmaceutical industries.
 Dr. Amado formerly served as Senior Vice President and Head of Oncology R&D at GSK, where he was responsible for integrating oncology R&D activities, from drug target identification to clinical development and registration globally.
 During his tenure, Dr. Amado oversaw in the development of numerous products across multiple geographies.
 Prior to joining GSK, Dr. Amado was Executive Director of Therapeutic Oncology at Amgen where he was responsible for development activities of several assets, including the development of products in molecularly characterized tumors.
 Dr. Amado trained as a Hematologist/Oncologist at the University of California, Los Angeles, where he remained as faculty until joining Amgen.
 He holds an M.D. from the University of Seville School of Medicine, and performed his residency in Internal Medicine at Michael Reese Hospital, a formerly University of Chicago Affiliated Hospital, and his fellowship in Hematology/Oncology at the University of California, Los Angeles.

-Alison Moore, Ph.D., 53, has served as our Chief Technical Officer since June 2018.
+Alison Moore, Ph.D., 54, has served as our Chief Technical Officer since June 2018.
 Prior to joining us, she most recently served as Senior Vice President, Process Development at Amgen Inc. from January 2013 until June 2018.
 Dr. Moore has previously held senior roles at Amgen in Operations Technology from January 2013 until August 2014, Process and Product engineering from January 2011 until January 2013, and Corporate Manufacturing from August 2008 until December 2010.
 Prior to these positions, she was Vice President, Site Operations at Amgen's Fremont, California, manufacturing facility, from March 2006 until August of 2008.
 Before joining Amgen, from 2005 to 2006, Dr. Moore was a Director in Chemistry, Manufacturing and Controls, and Regulatory Affairs at Genentech, Inc. Prior to Genentech, she was a Postdoctoral Research Fellow at the Medical University of Lübeck, Germany.
+Dr. Moore has also served on the board of directors for Codexis, Inc. since June 2020.
 Dr. Moore holds both a bachelor's degree in Pharmacology with Honors and a Ph.D. in Cell Biology from Manchester University, England.